 A pleasant interlude took place, where Catherine danced some of her native Spanish dances for the King and her future husband, who then departed well satisfied.
 Henry wrote to her parents that he 'much admired her beauty as well as her agreeable and dignified manner.'

 Arthur and Catherine were married at St. Paul's Cathedral, the bride was given away by Arthur's ebullient ten-year-old brother, Henry, Duke of York.
 There were feasts, jousts and disguisings to celebrate the event.
 Even the parsimonious Henry, always inclined to be very frugal with money, spent lavishly on the celebrations.
 The 'upstart' Tudor dynasty gained much in prestige from its new-forged links with the powerful House of Trastamara.

 Little has been recorded about the couple's first impressions of each other, but Arthur did write to his parents-in-law that he would be "a true and loving husband" to Catherine and he later related to his parents that he was immensely happy to behold the face of his lovely bride.Tomb of Arthur Tudor at Worcester Cathedral

-Arthur's body was taken to Worcester in the midst of a torrential downpour, where he was buried in Worcester Cathedral, Arthur’s tomb in Prince Arthur’s Chantry, survives to the present day in the Cathedral.
-Catherine of Aragon, now Dowager Princess of Wales, returned to London, where she was to be received into the household of her mother-in-law, Elizabeth of York.
+Arthur's body was taken to Worcester during a torrential downpour, where he was buried in Worcester Cathedral, Arthur’s tomb in Prince Arthur’s Chantry survives to the present day in the Cathedral.
+Catherine of Aragon, now Dowager Princess of Wales returned to London, where she was to be received into the household of her mother-in-law, Elizabeth of York.
 She was later betrothed to Arthur's younger brother, Henry VIII, the new heir to the throne.

 Archaeologists used ground-penetrating radar to locate Arthur's tomb in the cathedral in 2002, the tomb is situated several feet below the tomb chest which was constructed several years after his death.